Felix's pov

 Almost half an hour later-

-"My goodness, I had no idea you're going through so much right now," Maria wipes her eyes with her white handkerchief.
+"My goodness, I had no idea you're going through so much right now!"
+Maria exclaims, wiping her eyes with her white handkerchief.
 I lose a breath.
-I didn't mean to make her cry.
+I haven't meant to make her cry.
 But then again she's a really sensitive person and ends up crying almost every slightest issue.
-Also, it's her who wanted to know what happened in the first place.
-And I didn't even bother to tell her the actual reason.
+Also, it's her who has wanted to know the story in the first place.

 "It's okay now.
-I've found a place," I said with a reassuring smile placing my hand on her other hand.
+I've found a place," I say with a reassuring smile, placing my hand on her other hand.
 She grabs my hand instantly and looks at me with tearful eyes.

 She keeps staring at me with those sad eyes until I'm the one who looks away.
 Then I feel her putting her hand on my head gently.
 As I look back at her, she says, "You've suffered enough already, Mia Cara.
 Come live with me.
 You don't need to suffer anymore."

 "Who is it?"
-Maria and I say that at the same time, both of us are full of curiosity, as it's rare for someone to even find this ancient library, let alone come here.
-The last time, I saw someone else here beside me............
-Well, I don't remember when.
+Maria and I say that at the same time, both of us full of curiosity, as it's rare for someone to even find this ancient library, let alone come here.
+The last time, I saw someone else here beside me...
+I don't actually remember when.

 "Let me get that," Maria gets up from her chair.
 I get up too.
 "I'll come with you."